 Our project consists of six teams from five countries: University Pompeu Fabra (UPF, Spain), the Netherlands Interdisciplinary Demographic Institute (NIDI, Netherlands), Université Catholique de Louvain (UCL, Belgium), University of Florence (UFL, Italy), University of Padua (UNIPD, Italy), University of Western Ontario (UWO, Canada).

-Bruno Arpino (Team Leader) is an associate professor in the Department of Political and Social Sciences and co-director of the Research and Expertise Centre for Survey Methodology (RECSM) at UPF in Barcelona, Spain.
+Bruno Arpino (Team Leader) is an associate professor in the Department of Statistics, Computer Science, Applications of the University of Florence (Italy).
+Previously, he was associate professor and co-director of the Research and Expertise Centre for Survey Methodology (RECSM) at UPF in Barcelona, Spain.
 His PhD is in Applied Statistics from the University of Florence in 2008.
 His research interests are intergenerational relationships, ageing and wellbeing, fertility, immigrants assimilation, and applied statistics.

 Aïda Solé Auró is a professor in the Department of Political and Social Science and a member of the Sociodemographics Research Group at UPF.
 She has two master’s degrees, (Business & Actuarial Science and Finance) and a Ph.D. from the University of Barcelona.
 She also did a two-year postdoctoral fellow in the Multidisciplinary Research Training Program in Gerontology with Dr. Eileen M. Crimmins at the University of Southern California (USC, USA) and was a research fellow in the “Mortality, Health and Epidemiology” Unit at INED in Paris (2013-2014).
 Her research analyzes micro data on health, longevity and wellbeing in Europe and the U.S. to address how to extend healthy active years of life.